grostaco/discord_vn/README.md

-# Image RPG
+# Discord VN Engine
-A surprise project
+A visual novel scripting language which renders as interactable components on discord.